WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 ## Modifying The Displayed SMBIOS Model

+Next, we will edit the Mac model displayed for our SMBIOS.
+Along with the system logo replacement, this is one of the simplest modifications explained in this document.

 Open a Finder window, select 'Go' from the menu bar and choose 'Go to Folder'.
 Enter '~/Library/Preferences' and click 'Go'.
 Locate the file named 'com.apple.SystemProfiler.plist'.
 Create two duplicates of this file, placing one of them in your 'Originals' folder and the other in your 'Modified' folder.